platisd/sonicdisc/RF_WRK/README.md

 # Richard Version

-I wasn't sure how to add this to the inital repo, so i put my stuff in a second folder. if you want to reorganize my stuff into your repo's format, I'll then pull from there.
+*I wasn't sure how to add this to the inital repo, so I put my stuff in this folder so as not to mess up however your stuff is organized.*

-## Build one yourself
-Below you can find the necessary components to build a SonicDisc yourself:
+Stuff:

+**SonicDiscReader_B** - this is pretty much identical to your original code, except the output is parsed to interact with my processing file

+**SonDisk_Proc3** - this is a visual display of the outputs from sonicDiskReader_B written in processing3.

+**EaglePCB** contains eagle PCB fabrication files